zjohn77/lightning-mlflow-hf/README.md

 for another 5 epochs.

 The top right plot, interestingly, tell a similar story.
-The most notable characteristic is how high the the accuracy values are, and the unit here is percentage.
-That the lines are hitting 90% from the get-go makes sense because the dataset is imblanced at 1:9 ratio between unfair and fair.
+The most notable characteristic is how high the accuracy values are, and the unit here is percentage.
+That the lines are hitting 90% from the get-go makes sense because the dataset is unbalanced at 1:9 ratio between unfair and fair.
 It's exactly why the preferred metric is F1, which is what we display in the bottom left graph.

+The F1 curves here exhibit the classic pattern where model improves rapidly at first but eventually reaches the point of diminishing return.
+An interesting question provoked by the F1 curves is how do we reconcile between the loss and F1, when one suggests tapering while the other leaves room for going further?
+The following bit of theory will crack this conundrum.

+We observe the world in the form of discrete events, but continuous constructs (e.g. probability) are often more useful in mathematics.
+Outcomes in the UNFAIR-ToS dataset are coded "fair" or "unfair", and there's a latent probability distribution that generated those outcomes.
+That latent probability distribution is what the cross-entropy loss function can work with.
+That's the idea.